 There is certainly no shortage of pregnancy aches and pains, and sometimes it can be difficult to determine what exactly it is you are feeling and how to address it.
 One of the most common pains people experience is sacroiliac (SI) joint pain, but often we may not know that’s what it is, and in turn, could try to do things to remedy the pain that could actually make it worse.
 Here are some tips to help you identify if you might have SI joint pain, as well as what to focus on (and avoid) to help mitigate it.

 SI joint pain is felt in the backside of your pelvis (around your buttocks), and a tell tale sign is that it’s often felt on one side only.
 The pain is typically worsened by weight bearing activity, especially on one leg (like stair climbing, doing the elliptical machine, taking an exercise class, or even long periods walking).
 The pain can range from chronic and dull to sharp and shooting, sometimes radiating down your leg a bit.
 If you think you may have SI joint pain, speak with your doctor to get a diagnosis.

 What Causes SI Joint Pain

-The human body has two SI joints (a left and a right) located in the posterior pelvic region between the sacrum and the ilium bones (hence the name “sacroiliac” joint).
-The SI joints are tasked with keeping your pelvis in neutral alignment.
-However, during pregnancy, two factors combine to put increased stress on these joints:
+The human body has two SI joints (a left and a right) located in the posterior pelvic region between the sacrum and the ilium bones (hence the name sacroiliac joint).
+The SI joints help to resist anterior pelvic tilt.